Esri/storymap-tour/README.md

  * Allow to set theme color using RGB values
  * More documentation for publishing the Tour is available through the Help dialog
  * Geocoder widget support using multiple geocoder services
+ * Keyboard shortcut CTRL+S to save the Tour

 Viewer issues:
  * When using the index URL parameter, the previous button is not active if it need to be